xetdata/easy-etl-template/README.md

 Configuring the repo:
 1. Click `Use this Template`, and select `Create a new repository`.
 2. Fill out the repository information and click `Create Repository`.
 3. Add write permissions to Actions.
 This enables the pipeline to check the files back into the repo.
-Click on the repo Settings.
+To do so, click on the repo Settings.
 Select `Actions` and `General`.
 Scroll down to `Workflow permissions`, and select `Read and write permissions`.
 Click `Save`.
 4. Follow the instructions at [XetData integration for GitHub](https://github.com/apps/xetdata) and install the app to your new repo
-5. Edit `.github/workflows/etl-action.yml` and remove the comments from the schedule section.
-Set `AUTOMATION_USERNAME` to a good username and `AUTOMATION_EMAIL` to a good email address.
+5. Edit `.github/workflows/etl-action.yml` and remove the comments from the schedule section (lines 8-10).
+6. In `.github/workflows/etl-action.yml`, set `AUTOMATION_USERNAME` to a good username and `AUTOMATION_EMAIL` to a good email address (lines 5 and 6).

 Making it your own:
 1. Edit `src/pipeline.py` and replace the code in `extract()` with your own ETL code.